 Evolving Programmatic Skill Networks

 A continual-learning agent whose skill graph develops through mechanisms borrowed from neural-network training.
+It acquires, refines, and reuses a growing repertoire of skills in open-ended worlds, without forgetting what came before.

 Haochen Shi1,2 · Xingdi Yuan3,* · Bang Liu1,2,4,*